subitha1007/fitness-booking-api/README.md

-**Fitness Booking API**
+# Fitness Booking API

 A simple booking system for a fictional fitness studio built with FastAPI.
 This API allows clients to view available classes, book classes, and check their bookings — all with timezone support and input validation.
+---

-**FEATURES**
+##  **FEATURES**

---View upcoming fitness classes
+-- View upcoming fitness classes

---Book a class with client name and email
+-- Book a class with client name and email

---Retrieve all bookings by email
+-- Retrieve all bookings by email

---Timezone-aware date & time handling (default IST)
+-- Timezone-aware date & time handling (default IST)

---In-memory database (no setup required)
+-- In-memory database (no setup required)

---Error handling and validation included
+-- Error handling and validation included

---Unit testing using Pytest
+-- Unit testing using Pytest

+---
-**TECHNOLOGIES USED**
+## **TECHNOLOGIES USED**

 --Python 3.9+